plblum/jivs/docs/Jivs_API.md

 }
 ```

-### Configuring the ValidationManager
+### Configuring the ValueHostsManager
 > Please visit "[Configuring Jivs](#configuring-jivs)" for an overview of the process.

-The `ValidationManager` is configured by passing the  `ValidationManagerConfig object tree` into its constructor.
+The `ValueHostsManager` is configured by passing the  `ValueHostsManagerConfig object tree` into its constructor.
 The object tree is complex and difficult to maintain, so we provide the **Builder API** to greatly simplify it.
-(See [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class).)
+(See [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class).)

 Typically you encapsolate the business rules in a class that inherits from [`ModelRulesBase`](#rules), overriding the `configureRules()` method where you describe each field and its validators with the Builder API.